Labour Day (Singapore): May Day 1979

 This year marked the 10th anniversary of NTUC’s modernisation seminar, which was the year to review and past and survey the future.
 In line with this, the major May Day resolution was the smooth and efficient transition from the old to the new.
 This was also the theme of the then Prime Minister’s message and Labour Minister’s address.

 May Day 1980

-Mr Lim Chee Onn, then Secretary-General of NTUC, considered May Day 1980 as a significant milestone in the history of Singapore’s labour movement’s development for two reasons.
+Lim Chee Onn, then Secretary-General of NTUC, considered May Day 1980 as a significant milestone in the history of Singapore’s labour movement’s development for two reasons.
 Firstly, it marked the beginning of a national effort to transform the country’s labour-intensive economy to one driven by middle-technology industries and a high-skilled labour force.
 Secondly, it signified the start of a plan by Singapore’s union movement to enhance the status of unionists.

 Devan Nair, then President of NTUC, considered this May Day as an occasion to rally the Singapore youth, intensify their stake in the future of the nation and give them an appreciation of the basic social, economic and political priorities of the Republic.